Note: Files are in Adobe (PDF) format.

 Non-current Assets

-Non-current assets increased by RMB63.8 million to RMB610.9 million as at 30 September 2021 mainly due to higher property, plant and equipment and higher deferred tax assets, offset by lower financial asset, at FVOCI.
+Non-current assets increased by RMB242.3 million to RMB1,083.5 million as at 31 March 2025 mainly due to higher property, plant and equipment, non-current trade receivables and higher financial assets, at FVOCI.

 Deferred tax assets arose mainly from provisions and elimination of unrealised profits in intragroup sales and the various provisions made.

-Financial assets, at FVOCI decreased with fair value loss of RMB13.6 million as at 30 September 2021.
+Financial assets, at FVOCI increased with fair value gain of RMB9.3 million as at 31 March 2025.

 Current Assets

-Current assets increased by RMB60.3 million to RMB1,315.5 million as at 30 September 2021 mainly due to higher amount owing by related parties, higher cash and cash equivalents and higher trade and other receivables, partly offset by lower inventories (see Note on Review on Cash Flow Statement below).
+Current assets decreased by RMB57.2 million to RMB1,165.0 million as at 31 March 2025 mainly due to lower trade and other receivables and lower inventories (see Note on Cash Flow Statement below), partly offset by higher cash and cash equivalents.

-Inventories decreased by RMB32.7 million to RMB467.8 million as at 30 September 2021 as compared to RMB500.4 million as at 31 March 2021.
-This lower inventory mainly due to the fulfilment of more deliveries which was delayed in previous months due to the pandemic.
+Inventories decreased by RMB54.2 million to RMB354.6 million as at 31 March 2025 as compared to RMB408.7 million as at 31 March 2024.
+This lower inventory mainly due to the fulfilment of deliveries in the period under review.

 Non-current Liabilities